Who Wants a Clubhouse Invite? Here's an Inside Look and Review.

 Final Thoughts on Clubhouse

-It's just hype for the kids who peaked in High School and still want to be part of the cool crowd.
-It's like joining a sorority or fraternity full of fake ass people who all want to appear cool.
+The majority of the rooms seem like they were made by kids who peaked in High School and still want to be part of the cool crowd.

 You don't need an invite to Clubhouse to be cool, or part of the "in crowd."
 Don't waste your time.
-I wish I never wasted mine.
+I wish I never wasted my time with it.

 Follow Me: